Ptujec/LaunchBar/Writing-Tools/README.md

 [^1]: I have not had the chance to try Apple's AI Writing Tools, but so far, they do not sound too promising anyway.
 With this action, you can always benefit from the latest OpenAI models and refine the tools yourself.
 [^2]: Please consider privacy and the pitfalls of using LLMs in general as you use this.
+[^3]: In the case of automatic text selection there is an alert to protect you from triggering this accidentally.
+You can disable that alert for a given app in settings (`Option` + `Enter`).